A Saint Who Levels Up Through Necromancy

 [Rare → Epic (Unique)]

-But weighed against the fortuitous encounter Yujin had just gotten his hands on, it was nothing more than a very minor bit of trouble.
+Against the weight of the fortuitous encounter Yujin had just laid hands on, though, the whole affair amounted to no more than a very minor bit of trouble.

 [As the Ring of Black Darkness's grade is readjusted, options are added.]